-I am not running a business and most years I spend more money than I make on this hobby.
-My goal in selling them is to clear space and to gather some funds to buy even more vintage sewing machines.
+I am not running a business.
+My goal in selling them is to clear space and to gather some funds to buy even more vintage sewing machines, and the tools I need to fix them.
 I think you will find my prices not only reasonable, but ridiculously low if you consider the labor that has gone into them.

 Prices for vintage machines on CraigsList range from quite cheap ($25 and under) to stratospherically delusional.
 You can get great deals just about any time and if you are interested in buying a cheap one and restoring it yourself it is pretty easy to do.
 But you won't know until you get it home and spend the time on it whether it will turn out to be a gem or a dud.
 If it has a missing piece you may or may not be able to get parts for it, and if you can it will probably double the price of that "cheap" machine.
 It may look vintage and cool and yet have non-metal parts lurking inside just waiting to break.

 Lessons are also available, for money or barter.
+I enormously prefer barter.
 Can you make handmade tortillas?
-Design a database?
+Create a simple database?
 Clean out gutters?
 Groom poodles?
 Build a garden fence?
 Till a garden (starting from grass cover)?
-Paint a ceiling?
+Teach me how to do maintenance on sewing machine motors?
 Perhaps you have a skill you can barter for sewing lessons.
 (My favorite barter was with a professional massage therapist, but I doubt I will ever be that lucky again.)